 (iii) shall not apply to the land or any part thereof so reserved or dedicated and so classified, until that land or part is declared pursuant to section 5A of this Act, to be Crown land for the purposes thereof.

-[Section 5B inserted by No. 85 of 1966 s.
+[Section 5B inserted: No. 85 of 1966 s.
 3.]

 Part II — Administration